Skip to main content

 Making the right choice for you

-There are a lot of things to think about when choosing a birth control method.
+There are a lot of things to think about when choosing a contraception (birth control) method.
 These include:

 • How safe it is